-Sharing in Growth expert partner Deloitte has released its 2020 global aerospace, defence industry outlook.
+Sharing in Growth expert partner Deloitte has released its 2020 global aerospace and defence industry outlook.
 Here we summarise the main trends.

 After a strong year in 2018, the global aerospace and defense (A&D) industry has experienced a minor decline in 2019, primarily due to the sluggishness in commercial aircraft production.
 Defense, however, remained strong on account of robust defense spending in the United States as well as from other major regional powers.
 The A&D industry is likely to get back to its growth trajectory in 2020, as commercial aircraft production is expected to recover and governments worldwide focus on military modernization, given increasing global security concerns.